DACA Rescission: What you Need to Know

-DACA recipients whose benefits will expire on or before March 5, 2018 are eligible to file for renewal.
-U.S. Citizenship and Immigration Services (USCIS) will adjudicate properly filed DACA renewal requests and association applications for EADs that are accepted as of October 5, 2017.
+DACA recipients whose benefits will expire on or before March 5, 2018, are eligible to file for renewal.
+U.S. Citizenship and Immigration Services (USCIS) will adjudicate properly filed DACA renewal requests and associated applications for EADs that are accepted as of October 5, 2017.
 Any request received or filed after October 5 will be rejected.
 As such, current DACA holders whose status will expire on or before March 5 should file a renewal request as soon as possible.
 However, such requests will be adjudicated on an individual, case by case basis with no guarantee that the renewal will be granted.
 It is unclear whether the USCIS will change its adjudication criteria and its exercise of discretion in light of this announcement.

 Renewal requests will not be accepted for individuals whose DACA status expires after March 5.

 What should an individual do if he or she is eligible for DACA protection but never applied?